gfalmagn/Bc-HeavyIons/README.md

 - Add the Jpsi choice weight, with probabilities that depend on the BDT value (purer dimuon mass distro when looking at high BDT):
   * `rt "addJpsiChoiceWeight.C(true,true)"`
   * `cp BDT_InputTree_pp.root BDT_InputTree_pp_copystep3.root`
+- Check dimuon mass for Jpsi choice weight:
+  * `cd ~/JpsiMass/`
+  * `rt "drawJpsiMass.C(true)"`

 ## Preliminaries (BDT-linked)
 - Determine a less powerful version of BDT variable, but that is uncorrelated from the mass.
 Actually, should do this AFTER first nominal fit, for extracting postfit normalisations
   * `cd ~/BDT/`
-  * `rt -b "UncorrelateBDTfromM.C(true)"'
+  * `rt -b UncorrelateBDTfromM.C'
 - Determine the BDT binning (written in a header file), for each strategy and kinematic bin.
 The first time, when the header file does not exist yet, have to run it with option `firstTime=true`, before the second addJpsiChoiceWeight.C running
   * `rt DetermineBDTcuts.C`
 - Weight the BDT distribution of the [true Jpsi + muon from different vertex] background, i.e. flipJpsi or Prompt+(uncorrelated)Non-prompt MC, to data in the mass control region (or in the signal reigon)
   * `rt -b "BDTweighting.C(true)"'

-## Acceptance and efficiency
+## Acceptance and efficiency, first step (no pt spectrum correction)
 - Make the acceptance and efficiency maps.
 Only needs the pre-selected samples, and the BDT binning.
-Need to run twice, with or without BDTuncorrelatedFromM (changes BDT binning, hence BDT efficiency)
+Can be run with BDTuncorrelatedFromM=true (changes BDT binning, hence BDT efficiency), to obtain efficiency of being in some BDT bin
   * `cd ~/acceptance/`
-  * `rt BuildAcceptanceMap.C`
+  * `rt -b "BuildAcceptanceMap.C(false)"`
   * `cd ~/efficiency/`
-  * `rt -b runBuildEffMap.C`
+  * `rt -b "runBuildEffMap.C(false)"`

 ## Template fitting
 - Make the templates histos for combine.
 Includes histos with acc eff corrections